seebruecke-org/seebruecke/README.md

 - `Mailchimp URL`: URL where the newsletter subscribe is submitted to
 - `Mailchimp enabled`: flag which toggles the newsletter subscribe form

+### Demands

+Demands, which the Seebruecke has, towards the cities, which are safe havens.

+### Safe Havens

+Cities, which became safe havens.

 ## Shortcodes